-Subpart JJJJ, Stationary Spark Ignition Internal Combustion Engines (SI_ICE).
-This subpart promulgates emission standards for all new SI engines ordered after June 12, 2006, and all SI engines modified or reconstructed after June 12, 2006, regardless of size.
-The specific emission standards (either in g/hp-hr or as a concentration limit) vary based on engine class, engine power rating, lean-burn or rich-burn, fuel type, duty (emergency or non-emergency), and numerous manufacture dates.
+Subpart JJJJ, Stationary Spark Ignition (SI) Internal Combustion Engines (ICE).
+This subpart promulgates emission standards for all new SI engines ordered after June 12, 2006 and all SI engines modified or reconstructed after June 12, 2006, regardless of size.
+The specific emission standards (either in g/hp-hr or as a concentration limit) vary based on engine class, engine power rating, lean-burn or rich-burn, fuel type, duty (emergency or non-emergency), and manufacture date.
 Engine manufacturers are required to certify certain engines to meet the emission standards and may voluntarily certify other engines.
 An initial notification is required only for owners and operators of engines greater than 500 HP that are non-certified.
 Emergency engines will be required to be equipped with a non-resettable hour meter and are limited to 100 hours per year of operation excluding use in an emergency (the length of operation and the reason the engine was in operation must be recorded).
-The engines at this facility were constructed prior to the applicability date of this subpart and have not been modified or reconstructed.
+The compressor engines in this permit were manufactured prior to the applicability date, have not been modified or reconstructed, and are therefore not subject to this subpart.
+Emergency generator GEN-1 may be subject to this subpart depending on the rental engine in use.
+All requirements have been incorporated into the permit.